hackodes/GitHub-to-Discord-Notifier-Webhook/README.md

 - Set the `Content type` to `application/json`.
 Leave the `Secret` field empty.

 - Choose the events you want to trigger the webhook.
 Select `Just the push event`, and click `Add webhook` to save.

+- In the `config.json` file, you can customize the bot's name, avatar, and embed colors for Discord messages.
+Embed colors are in decimal format, e.g., `10038562` for red.
+Use a hex color converter to get the decimal value for your desired color.

 #### Test the Integration